Want better sales numbers? Start napping at work

 - If your nap is long enough to plunge you into REM sleep, it can improve creative problem solving abilities by 40%.

-- Naps can even promote foresight and money-saving habits.
-A study of more than 400 low-income workers showed that adding naps to their regimen didn’t just raise overall work productivity—it also upped the amount of money that workers deposited in their savings accounts by 14%.
+Naps can even promote foresight and money-saving habits.
+Research shows that adding naps to the regimen didn’t just raise overall work productivity—it also upped the amount of money that workers deposited in their savings accounts.

 The best way to nap at work